 - Class Exercise: Autotransformer Ampere-Turn Balance Principle Verification

 - Class Exercise: Capacitor Bank Unbalance Protection Settings Calculation

 - Shunt Reactor Protection

 - Substation Protection, Control, and Monitoring System Design

 Note: This course teaches fundamental knowledge but does not provide hands-on experience with SEL relays.

 At the conclusion of this course, students can:

 - Specify current transformers for protective relay applications.

-- Define transformer protection issues and identify solutions using digital relays.
+- Describe transformer protection problems and identify solutions using digital relays.

-- Define bus protection problems and identify solutions for digital relays.
+- Describe bus protection problems and identify solutions using digital relays.